Best Mesh Wi-Fi Routers Of 2018 - Top Whole Home Wireless Network Systems

 Speed At 15ft

-As you can see above, Google WiFi is a capable performer if your broadband is slower than 100 Mbps.
-If you have to connect over two or more nodes apart from the main one your signal speed will suffer significantly.
+As you can see above, Google WiFi is a capable mesh wireless router performer if your internet broadband connection is slower than 100 Mbps.
+If you have to wirelessly connect over two or more mesh nodes apart from the main one your Wi-Fi signal speed will suffer significantly.

-Google WiFi is pretty basic too.
-It is perfect for inexperienced and non-tech inclined households as it doesn't offer ANY advanced features.
-No DyDNS, no port forwarding, no band separation, no channel selection and certainly no QoS or anything like that.
-Yes, the parental controls are well executed and they work well.
-Yes, you can group devices and pause them, but there is no MAC address filtering, no static IPs to certain devices, no DMZ zones, no manual traffic prioritization.
-I can go on, but I'll stop here.
+The Google Mesh WiFi router is pretty basic in terms of setting up and configuring.
+It is perfect for inexperienced and non-tech inclined wireless households as it doesn’t offer ANY advanced networking features.
+No DyDNS, no network port forwarding, no wireless band separation, no Wi-Fi channel selection and certainly no QoS or anything like that.
+Yes, the Google WiFi parental controls are well executed and they work well.
+Yes, you can group network devices and pause them, but there is no MAC address filtering, no static IPs network addresses to certain devices, no DMZ zones, no manual wireless traffic prioritization.
+I can go on, but I’ll stop here.

-Overall, the Google WiFi is a very popular mesh WiFi kit, but it has more than a few shortcomings.
-The performance is pretty good if you don't extend the kit over more than one node.
-It is very simple to use and the price is right, but we feel that the Tenda Nova Wave is capable opponent that maybe offers just a bit more for a lot less money.
+Overall, the Google WiFi system is a very popular mesh wireless system, but it has more than a few shortcomings.
+The wireless network performance is pretty good if you don’t extend the mesh routers over more than one node.
+It is very simple to use and the price is right, but we feel that the Tenda Nova MW6 is a capable opponent that maybe offers just a bit more mesh networking features for a lot less money.

-That’s where the differences between Google Wifi and the Velop finish, pretty much.
+That’s where the differences between Google Wifi and the Velop mesh systems finish, pretty much.

-The Linksys mesh WiFi offers a very similar configuration to the Google option – three nodes pack for the somewhat similar price.
-See, the Velop used to be very expensive – it was often seen above the $500 mark, but recently the prices dropped and it could be found in the 400 dollars mark around Christmas and Black Friday.
+The Linksys Velop mesh offers a very similar configuration to the Google WiFi option – three router nodes pack for a somewhat similar price tag.
+See, the Velop mesh system used to be very expensive – it was often seen above the $500 mark, but recently the prices dropped and it could be found in the $400 dollars around Christmas and Black Friday.
+It seems that it have dropped again recently too.

-Each Velop node features two gigabit LAN ports for wired connection to either a modem or between the nodes themselves.
+Each Velop mesh router node features two gigabit LAN network ports for wired connection to either a modem, existing wireless router or between the mesh nodes themselves.
 There is an On/Off switch on the bottom of each unit as well as a power plug.

-The Velop, just like Google WiFi, it doesn’t feature USB port and you can’t connect any USB peripherals that can be shared to the network – like external hard drives, printers and such.
+The Velop Mesh Wireless, just like Google, doesn’t feature a USB port and you can’t connect any USB peripherals that can be shared to the network – like external hard drives, printers and such.

-Wireless performance is overall acceptable, but stability was iffy at best in our tests.
-Let’s take a look at the numbers:
+Wireless network performance is overall acceptable, but operating stability was iffy at best in our tests.
+Let’s take a look at the wireless speed numbers:

 Speed At 3ft